 To keep a wild animal in captivity, you may need a licence.
-Licences mostly relate to conservation rather than animal welfare and many are linked to further legislation or international conventions.
+Licences are mostly about conservation rather than animal welfare, and many are linked to further legislation or international conventions.

-The Department of Environment, Food and Rural Affairs (DEFRA) and Natural Resources Wales administer most licences in England and Wales.
-If you’re unsure whether you need a licence, it’s best to ask them.
-The list below is not comprehensive and so we would advise you to check with relevant authority first.
+The Department of Environment, Food and Rural Affairs (Defra) and Natural Resources Wales give out most licences in England and Wales.
+If you're unsure whether you need a licence, it's best to ask them.
+The list below isn't comprehensive, so we'd advise you to check with the relevant authority first.

-To use certain CITES-listed species of animal for commercial reasons, such as buying, selling or displaying to paying customers, an Article 10 Certificate is required from Defra.
+To use certain CITES-listed species of animal for commercial reasons, such as buying, selling or displaying to paying customers, you'll need an Article 10 Certificate from Defra.
 Note that all owl species are listed under CITES.

 Zoo Licensing Act 1981

-If you display any wild animal (‘not normally domesticated in Great Britain’) to the public for seven or more days in a twelve-month period, you must apply for a licence from your local authority.
+If you display any wild animal (defined as one 'not normally domesticated in Great Britain') to the public for seven or more days in a twelve-month period, you must apply for a licence from your local authority.